 Adult Users must register for an account on behalf of the Child User.
-Adult Users are asked to provide certain information about themselves when registering for an account, including first and last name, email address, and telephone number (which is optional).
+Adult Users are asked to provide certain Personal Information about themselves when registering for any Account, including first and last name, email address, and telephone number (which is optional).
 Payment information is also collected from Adult Users who purchase an account.
 For your security, we do not store your complete credit card number in our databases but retain only the first six digits and last four digits so that we can identify your account and respond to your requests and questions.

 In addition, Adult Users can provide us with information through a separate password-protected section (i.e., the Parent Section) of the Services.
 This section, accessible via the Menu on the Character Select section of the Services, allows Adult Users to administer their Accounts, including when they add Child Users, provide testimonials, seek customer support, or submit comments or questions.